-Mervyn Etienne is one of the most decorated karate-ka to represent Great Britain.
+Mervyn Etienne is one of the most decorated karatekas to represent Great Britain.
 He has been a member of many successful kumite teams.
-He has achieved much of his success without being a fulltime professional competitor.
+He has achieved much of his success without being a full-time professional competitor.
 Recognising the importance of mental attitude, he has been a pioneer in using cognitive neuroscience research to improve the performance of competitors.

 A cousin of Vic Charles, Mervyn Etienne was born in February 1963 in London.
 Originally from the Caribbean Island of Saint Lucia, his mother and Charles’s mother were sisters.

 Compared to the other new beginners in his class, Etienne found the training difficult.
-Even at the age of 17 he had begun to realise the importance of hard work and commitment.
-It was around this time that he had his first taste of competing in club in national competitions.
+Even at the age of 17, he had begun to realise the importance of hard work and commitment.
+It was around this time that he had his first taste of competing in club and national competitions.

 The following year Etienne got his taste of success when he was part of a team that won gold at the English Championships.

 1985 also saw Etienne graduate with a BSc (HON) In engineering.
-After a busy year he decided to take some time off.
-While he was a successful competitor, he had struggled with his mental preparation for competition.
+After a busy year, he decided to take some time off.
+While he was a successful competitor, he struggled with mental preparation for competition.
 He found that he was using elaborate techniques that didn’t always work.
 He started analysing his techniques and started simplifying his techniques.
-In competition he started using techniques that worked on the day.
+In competition, he started using techniques that worked on the day.
 An already successful career became even more successful.

 In 1988 Etienne was invited to compete in the Paris Champion of Champions tournament.
 Only the top eight competitors in the world are invited to compete.
 He became the first British competitor to win the title.
 He repeated the feat two years later.

 Etienne and a business partner established Efficient Micro, a company specialising in computer consultancy and sales.
 In 1990 he started working for the investment bank Salomon brothers as a Software Developer/Support Analyst in their IT department.
 He worked there for ten years.
 During this time, he was still competing internationally.